-Ben is now 19 and spreading his wings at St. Olaf College in Northfield, MN.
-Paddling with friends is still one of his favorite things to do in the summer months.
-It’s wonderful to see him sharing our neighborhood with new friends.
-Will, at 16, has embraced canoe racing with another Gunflint Trail kid.
-He cleaned up lat the Gunflint races last year.
+Ben is now 20 and spreading his wings at St. Olaf College in Northfield, MN.
+Paddling with friends is still one of his favorite things to do in the summer months though most of this summer he will be off to an archaeological dig in Turkey at a Roman bath.
+He may get a chance to paddle in the Mediterranean Sea.
+Will, at 17, has moved to Duluth to have a bigger horizon, bigger school, more friends and to row.
+Go figgur, rowing crew is an extension of what he grew up with and dovetails well with training for XC skiing.
 Busy schedules have kept us from the multiple trips as a family we’re used to but we still enjoy the sunset off the end of the dock, the call of the loons in the bay and a few walleyes from – well, from nearby.
 Our knowledge of the area and experience out in the woods with people like you is an integral part of our business.

 Rosey is an English Cocker Spaniel and has been to the Quetico Park and done two winter camping trips along with many summer camping trips too.
-She loves the woods.
+She loves the woods though her taste for adventure is waning as she becomes an old dog.
 Her main job is to be the welcoming committee and she loves her job.
 She is very happy to see everyone and most folks are happy to see her.
-She is now in her 12th year and has slowed down some so napping in the sun is a higher priority for her.
+She is now in her 13th year and has slowed down some so napping in the sun is a higher priority for her.

 We want all our guests to have a good vacation, to find what they are looking for in the wilderness, and hopefully to learn something new.
 To achieve this we listen — listen to what you are saying about who you are, why you want to come here, and what you hope to accomplish.
 This allows us to help you choose the trip that will turn those goals into realities.